mozhdehNouri/androidStudies/Compose/State/State in compose.md

+#

 # State in compose

-In its most general, "state" refers to any data that is held in memory (either RAM or on disk)
+In its most general, "state" refers to any data that is hold in memory (either RAM or on disk)

 In other words, something that is "state" has two properties:

+Basic  description :

 1. It exists over time.
 This is what `remember` does.

 2. It can change.
 This is what `mutableStateOf` does.
 - Working with Jetpack Compose in Android and want to update the UI with newly updated data .
 This can be handled by using Jetpack Compose’s state management.

 - An app's "state" is any value that can change over time

-- In context of Jetpack Compose, a state is a value that is related to updating your UI

--  Every time a state value changes, Jetpack Compose will automatically update the UI for you.
+- In context of Jetpack Compose, a state is a value that is related to updating your UI ,  Every time a state value changes, Jetpack Compose will automatically update the UI for you.

 - Type of state can can be of anything simple Boolean or string or complex data